 The state of Idaho issued its first plates in 1913, with the price determined by the value of the vehicle.
 There were only 2,083 plates issued that year (each vehicle receiving a single plate).
 Motorcycles were not issued an actual license plate.
 Instead, the owners simply painted their registry number, state, and year of manufacture on the rear mud guard.
 In 1917, motorcyclists received their first actual motorcycle plates.
 Back then, if a license plate was lost, the motorist could purchase a blank replacement plate that was flat where the numbers would typically be embossed.
 The owner could then hand paint the license plate number in the flat area.
 Perhaps that is where Idaho's creative license plate designs first began.
 Idaho has a long history of creative plate designs, in fact, it pioneered the concept.
 In 1928, Idaho became the first state in the nation to feature a graphic on a license plate by proudly displaying an impressive Idaho potato that filled the entire plate.
 The 1940 plate commemorated 50 YEARS OF STATEHOOD, and from 1941 to 1946 the words SCENIC IDAHO appeared on Idaho plates.
 1947 plates proclaimed the state a VACATION WONDERLAND!
 The 1948 plate highlighted our most famous product as WORLD FAMOUS POTATOES.
 In 1953 and 1956, the slogan was modified to read WORLD FAMOUS POTATO, but was shortened to FAMOUS POTATOES in 1957.
 Displaying Idaho's passion for the outdoors, and skiing in particular, the 1947 plate featured a ski jumper.
 But in 1948 and 1949, the famous potato returned, this time in the form of a decal, complete with a pat of butter.
 From 1958 through 1968 the plates alternated between a green background with white letters to a white background with green letters.
 From 1968 through 1990, the standard plate format had a white background with green lettering.
 The award-winning 1991 issue (a modification of the optional Centennial plate) really showed the capabilities of modern vinyl graphic technique, featuring a panoramic scene of pine trees and mountains under a blazing red Idaho sky.
-The following types of license plates are available in Idaho: Agriculture, Appaloosa, Capitol Restoration, Centennial, Classic, Collegiate, Corvette, Famous Potatoes, FireFighter, Lewis and Clark, Medal of Honor, National Guard, Old Timer, Peace Officer, Purple Heart, Sawtooth, Snowmobile,
+The following types of license plates are available in Idaho: Scenic Idaho, Centennial, Radio Amateur, Classic, Motorcycle, Purple Heart, National Guard, U.S. Military Veteran, Old Timer, Street Rod, Medal of Honor, Military Veteran Motorcycle, Pearl Harbor Survivor, Former Prisoner of War, Armed Forces Reserve, Agriculture, Appaloosa, Boy Scouts of America, Capitol Commission, Collegiate, Corvette, Famous Potatoes, Firefighter, Historic Lewiston, Lewis and Clark, Police Officer Memorial, Motorcycle Safety, School Transportation Safety Awareness, Snowmobile, Snowskier, Sawtooth, Timber, Youth, White Water Rafting, Wildlife - Bluebird, Trout and Elk.
+Source: Idaho Motor Vehicle Division http://www2.state.id.us/itd/dmv/index.htm